zhufuzz/All_Mighty_Reserve/README.md

 All required features are implements.

-All expired reservations will be deleted from the Cloud Datastore before presenting to the front end.
+1. All expired reservations will be deleted from the Cloud Datastore before presenting to the front end.
-All expired resource will be highlighted and disabled from making reservations.
+2. All expired resource will be highlighted and disabled from making reservations.
-To edit or delete a resource, all reservations made for this resource will be deleted.
+3. To edit or delete a resource, all reservations made for this resource will be deleted.
-By clicking the the title of the resource, it can lead to the resource content page.
+4. By clicking the the title of the resource, it can lead to the resource content page.
-Although the requirement was just resource within a day, this app made it spanning days, which is harder and more convenient to use as a real app.
+5. Although the requirement was just resource within a day, this app made it spanning days, which is harder and more convenient to use as a real app.
+6. Resources are ordered by the last reservation time.
+The creating time of the resource will be given as the first reservation time.

 Additional Features: